NormanDunbar/TraceCollier/README.md

 #### Use the Makefile

 This option is known to work on GNU/Linux and also, surprisingly, on AIX too.
-At least one of my "customers" is using TraceMiner2 on AIX.
+At least one of my "customers" is using Trace Collier on AIX.

 ````
-cd TraceMiner2-master
+cd TraceCollier-master
 make -f makefile.gnu
 ````
 #### CodeBlocks IDE

-There is a project file in the `SourceCode/TraceMiner2-master/` folder, named `TraceMinder2.Linux.cbp`.
+There is a project file in the `SourceCode/TraceCollier-master/` folder, named `TraceCollieer.Linux.cbp`.
 Open that and select `Build->Build` or press CTRL-F9 to do the same.
-The executable will be found in `SourceCode/TraceMiner2-master/bin/ReleaseXX` when it has completed. ('XX' is 32 or 64, depending on which build you chose.)
+The executable will be found in `SourceCode/TraceCollier-master/bin/ReleaseXX` when it has completed. ('XX' is 32 or 64, depending on which build you chose.)

 The build options in the project file allow you to compile Debug and/or Release versions for 32 and/or 64 bit Linux using the g++ compiler.